 Year 5: Isabelle, Tajus

-After completing an environmental review, the Eco- Council identified three areas that the school needs to improve.
+After completing an environmental review, the Eco- Council identified three areas that the school needs to continue to improve.
 These three areas are:

-Over the academic year, we will be working on these topics to make our school more environmentally friendly.
+Over this academic year, we will be working on these topics to make our school more environmentally friendly.

 If you want any more information about Eco-Schools, please visit http://eco-schools.org.uk/.
 There is plenty of useful information on their website about how you can help us.